ARTICLE

 • what is solved does not admit other cards upon it anymore;

-• if rules force to transfer minor cards but there's no major ones placed in the transference spaces, the minors are discarded;
+• if the rules force to move minor cards but there are no major ones emplaced in the destiny spaces, the minors are discarded;

-• if rules force to transfer minor cards but the majors cannot absorb them (because they exceed their values) and also the alternative spaces are not available (as when the Grace Fields are already occupied or the version doesn't include them), then the game ends!
-This is a bad prediction if Sefirot is being used as a divinatory practice.
+• if the rules force to move minor cards but majors cannot absorb them (because they exceed their values) and the optional spaces are not available either (when the Grace Fields are already filled or the version doesn't include them), then the game ends!
+This is a bad forecast if Sefirot is being used as a divinatory practice.

 Orders

-Causa Creations has taken ahead a first fundraising campaign in Kickstarter during March / April 2021.
-Follow this link to see the levels it offers on demand: walls and pdf's, 78 cards in a sliding box, a two-sided board, a book with rules, an art book displaying all cards and game (with almost 120 pp, 11.57" x 8.18"), pins, figurines, impressions with cards motives (with or without signing, 5.78" × 8.26") and a wooden box handmade by Budapest's box makers.
-You can also add complements to customize your pack even more by including sets of impressions, altar cloths, more decks and additional boards.
+Causa Creations has taken ahead a first fundraising campaign in Kickstarter during March/April 2021, and a new one has been announced on July 2024.
+Follow this link for more info on the options on demand: wallpapers and pdf's, 78 cards in a sliding box, a two-side board game, an art book with a great displaying of designs (120 pp, 11.57" x 8.18"), pins, figurines, impressions with cards motifs (with or without signature, 5.78" × 8.26") and a wooden box crafted by Budapest's box makers.
+People may customize their packages even more by adding other complements such as impressions, altar cloths, more decks and additional boards.

 Ophan and Ouroboros by Sefirot

-Other options and updates await to be offered on demand!: stickers, bookmarkers, adorns and golden borders (in boxes, cards and books), hard-covers, illustrated stories, additional impressions, deluxe boxes, new cards and a fourth version to play!
-Meanwhile, watch an introduction in English language including Spanish subtitles, from Vanillery Garden channel:
+Other options and updates await to be offered on demand!: stickers, bookmarkers, adorns and golden borders (in boxes, cards and books), hard-covers, illustrated stories, additional impressions, deluxe boxes, new cards and a fourth game version called Taroguelike!
+Meanwhile, watch an introduction in English language (with Spanish subtitles) from Vanillery Garden channel: